cienciadadesdsuab/DS26-27/README.md

 ## For instructors

 - Data files (CSVs) are read by the notebooks directly from this repo's raw GitHub URLs, so they work in Colab without mounting Google Drive.
-- To publish an update: edit the notebook (locally or in Colab via **File → Save a copy in GitHub**), then push to `main`.
-Every "Open in Colab" link above will immediately serve the new version.